 Western blot (SDS-PAGE)

 Soluble fractions were dissolved in 4x Laemmli buffer (161–0747; Bio-Rad, Hercules, CA, USA) and H2O milliQ and incubated at 95°C for 15 min for DNA denaturation.
 20 µl of this mix (corresponding to 20–30 µg of proteins) was loaded per well in a 12% SDS-PAGE gel.
 Gels were run at 180 V for 55 min, and the proteins were transferred to nitrocellulose membranes using the Trans-Blot Turbo™ Transfer system (Bio-Rad, Hercules, CA, USA).
 The membranes were heated in 0.1 M PBS to increase epitope exposure and incubated with blocking solution (3% gelatin from cold water fish in PBS-Tween 0.1%) at RT for 1 hr prior to overnight incubation with primary antibodies in the blocking solution (See Table 1).
-Membranes were then washed 3 times with PBS-Tween 0.1% (PBS-T) (10 min), incubated with the appropriate secondary antibodies, either 680RD-conjugated or 800W-conjugated (LI-COR Lincoln, NE, USA) (see Table 1) and finally washed 3 times (10 min) with PBS-T. Visualization and quantification were carried out with the LI-COR Odyssey scanner and software (LI-COR Lincoln, NE, USA).
+Membranes were then washed 3 times with PBS-Tween 0.1% (PBS-T) (10 min), incubated with the appropriate secondary antibodies, either 680RD-conjugated or 800W-conjugated (LI-COR Lincoln, NE, USA) (see Table 1) and finally washed 3 times (10 min) with PBS-T. For the validation of the specificity of phospho-α-syn (pS129) antibodies, after SDS-PAGE and protein transfer, nitrocellulose membrane were blocked with 3% fish-gelatin in TBS with 0.1% Triton X-100 for 1 hr at room temperature and then incubated for 10 min at 37°C in 5 ml of 1x TBS solution containing 500 units of Calf intestinal alkaline phosphatase (CIP) (M0525; New England Biolabs, Massachusetts, United States).
+Following CIP treatment, membranes were incubated with pS129 antibodies (see Table 1), then washed 3 times with TBS-Tween 0.1% (TBS-T) (10 min) and incubated with the appropriate secondary antibodies.
+Visualization and quantification were carried out with the LI-COR Odyssey scanner and software (LI-COR Lincoln, NE, USA).
 Full Western blots are shown in Suppl.
-Fig. 7.
+Fig. 8.

 Dot blot analysis